fuzzymfx/fuzzymfx.github.io/content/unfollowall.md

  runUnfollowAll();
 })();
 ```

+The script scrolls down the `following` page and unfollows each `following`.
+It then scrolls down again and repeats the process until there are no more followings left.

+`buttons` is a list of all the follow buttons on the page.
+The script then iterates over the list, and selects the button that is a following button.
+The `0` value in `window.scrollTo(0, button.offsetTop - 260);` is used here to indicate that there is no need to scroll horizontally, i.e., the window should remain at its current horizontal position. `button.offsetTop` refers to the distance of the button element from the top of its parent container.
+260 is subtracted from the offsetTop value to ensure that the button is not covered by the LinkedIn navigation bar at the top of the page.

+One the button is clicked, the script waits for 100ms to ensure that the button is clicked and the unfollowing process is complete.
+The script then scrolls down to the bottom of the page and waits for 2 seconds to update the list of followings before running the `runUnfollowAll` function again.
+If there are no more followings left, the script stops.

+Happy unfollowing! :D

+### stats-script.js

 `stats-script.js`: This script helps you figure out how many people out of your total connections you are following.
 ```js